-Residents must notify the caravan or residential park operator in writing if they notice communal facilities are damaged or not working.
+Residents and site tenants must notify the caravan or residential park operator in writing if they notice communal facilities are damaged or not working.

-Problems with communal park facilities are usually the park operator’s responsibility, and must be repaired as soon as possible.
+Problems with communal park facilities are usually the park operator’s responsibility.
+They must be repaired as soon as possible.

 However, if the damage was caused by a resident or their visitor, the resident must either: